deathworlders/online/content/books/deathworlders/chapter-65-leaps-of-faith.md

 At least Jooyun was enjoying it.
 He was doing the thing he always did of singing to himself as he worked.
 The Singer was listening with interest to that: Human songs went to strange places.

 *♪“...I don't want the world to see me, ‘cause I don't think that they'd understand.
-When everything's meant to be broken, I just want you to know who I am…”♫*
+When everything's made to be broken, I just want you to know who I am…”♫*

 Weird.
 Or maybe just going over Vemik’s head, though from the looks the other Humans gave him… just weird.
 Either way, Vemik shrugged and helped the four of them build the jump array.
 Sully-van was doing something interesting with a thick black cable and a hatch under the ship, but he waved Vemik off, and appealing to Jooyun didn’t help either.
 Sky-Brother just shook his head.